Comparing an Image of Your Keyguard to a Screenshot of the AAC App

 You’ll now see a representation of your screenshot displayed underneath your keyguard design.
 It will take some time for OpenSCAD to process the screenshot.svg file before anything will display.

-You can get a better look at how you design fits your app by looking at your keyguard from the top.
+You can get a better look at how your design fits your app by looking at your keyguard from the top.
 Do that by typing Ctrl + 4 or by clicking on the “Top View” button below the display frame:

 You’ll now see your keyguard from the top: